projet-fintech/Medical-Inssurance/README.md

 </div>

-The dataset was already clean, so I did not need to perform additional preprocessing like handling missing values or encoding categorical variables.
+The dataset was already clean, so I did not need to perform additional preprocessing like handling missing values .
 However, the following steps were performed to prepare the data for training the prediction model :